-Study calls for broader public access to obesity surgeryDecember 10th, 2012 by Sunanda Creagh in Overweight and Obesity /
+Study calls for broader public access to obesity surgeryDecember 10, 2012 by Sunanda Creagh in Medicine & Health / Overweight and Obesity

 People with private health insurance are nine times more likely than those without to have bariatric weight-loss surgery, a new study has found.

 Bariatric surgery, which includes gastric banding, sleeve gastrectomy and gastric bypass surgery, involves reducing the amount of food the stomach can hold and is seen as effective in treating obesity where exercise and diet changes have failed.
 The most common type of surgery performed in Australia is lap band surgery.

 It is usually only recommended for people with a body mass index over 40kg/m2 or those with a body mass index over 35 kg/m2 and obesity-related conditions such as diabetes.